 The research group “Quantification and Social Regulation” investigates how regulation changes when it makes use of contemporary automated information and decision-making systems.
 Ubiquitous computing, big data and artificial intelligence (AI) entail new practices of quantification and valuation whose role for regulation and for democracy require further examination.
 The research group undertakes this endeavor by combining perspectives from social science and computer science.

-Regulation can be understood as the intentional steering of individual and corporative actors’ behavior by state and non-state organizations in order to attain a pre-specified goal (Black) and is a key component of modern social life.
-Societies can thus be characterized with respect to the specific tools of regulation that they use.
+Regulation can be understood as the intentional steering of individual and corporative actors’ behavior by state and non-state organizations and is a key component of modern social life.
+Forms of regulation change with the underlying practices and technologies: at present, big data and artificial intelligence raise questions about changes in regulation the same way the development of statistics and accounting did in the past.

 A detailed project description can be found here.